 "What are you talking about?"
 All three girls leaned close.

 "You don't acknowledge Ticia's presence while you're here talking to your friends, but I'll bet you don't guard your speech around her either.
 She can't help overhearing private matters; you've practically got your lips to her ear.
 But, since you don't make her feel like she's being deliberately taken into your confidence, she has no reason to keep what she hears confidential.
 After all, if it simply doesn't matter what she hears, it must not matter what she tells."

 She shook her head sadly.
-"Bet you've been in here a hundred times, talking about whatever pops into your heads.
+"I'm sure you've been in here a hundred times together, and you couldn't list the personal topics you've discussed.
 Girls, I guarantee Ticia knows things about you that you wouldn't ever tell your parents, things you have no idea you've told her while she's clearing the dishes and pouring drinks.
-She knows your GPAs, which classes you cut, and what you really think of your teachers.
+She knows your GPAs, which classes you cut, and what you really think of your teachers and classmates.
 She knows how much money your parents send you, what you tell them you spend it on, and where it really goes."
 She gave Jewel a penetrating look.
 "She knows when your period is due, your preferred method of contraception, and what your boyfriends are like in bed."

 She slouched in the seat and steepled her fingers.
 "And it's not just Ticia.
 You're probably just as indiscreet with your housekeepers, gardeners, doormen, security guards, and parking valets."
 She raised an eyebrow.
 "The divide between the social classes here isn't quite the Berlin Wall you think it is; there's some movement back and forth, especially among the boys.
 And gossip is a rat that finds its way through the smallest opening."
 She indicated the back of the room with a tilt of her head.
 "Look at those three back there.
 They've been watching our table since you sat down.
 I'll bet they all know something about each of you that would turn your face scarlet if one of them told you."